 Aluminum forgings are metal parts shaped by pressing, pounding, or squeezing a heated aluminum alloy under high pressure to create the desired shape.
 This process, known as forging, helps to align the grain structure of the metal to enhance its strength and durability.

-Forgings are used in a wide range of applications, including automotive, aerospace, construction, and many others.
+Forgings are used in a wide range of applications, including electric power generation, industrial equipment, and many others.
 They are often preferred over castings or machined parts because they offer improved mechanical properties, such as increased strength, flexibility, and fatigue resistance.

 There are several different types of aluminum forgings, including closed die forgings, open die forgings, and impression die forgings.
 Closed die forgings are created by pressing the aluminum alloy between two dies that are shaped to create the desired shape of the part.